 4. Pre-S&OP Meeting

 During this stage of the S&OP process, leaders from finance, sales, marketing, operations, materials, product management, and human resources meet to collaborate.
-They‘ll compare the forecasts to the demand and supply plans, and they’ll consider the financial impact of the plans.
+They‘ll compare the forecasts to the demand and supply plans.
+Then, they’ll consider the plan's financial impact.